 Both FCOI training and disclosure are completed via Penn State University’s electronic Conflict of Interest System, COINS.
 As part of the electronic Disclosure Form, COINS requires investigators to complete FCOI training upon their first disclosure and again every four years.
 For details, please see the the Office for Research Protections Conflict of Interest website.

-Penn State has developed an Electronic Regulatory Binder (eReg Binder) for REDCap that investigators can use to stay in compliance with documentation requirements for good clinical practice and federal regulations.
+Penn State has developed an Electronic Regulatory Binder (eReg Binder) that can be uploaded to Research Electronic Data Capture (REDCap) as a project that investigators can use to stay in compliance with documentation requirements for good clinical practice and federal regulations.
 The eReg Binder is an online "filing cabinet" for all study documents and conforms to the ICH GCP guideline.
-Access to the eReg Binder and more information are available here: https://www.research.psu.edu/qm/eregbinder.
+Read more about the eReg Binder.

 Access to REDCap requires an account and some training.
 Learn more about REDCap on the CTSI website.